friendly/nestedLogit/README.md

 - `models()` is an extractor function for the binary logit models in the `"nestedLogit"` object

-These are supplemented by various methods for testing hypotheses about and comparing nested logit models:
+These functions are supplemented by various methods for testing hypotheses about and comparing nested-logit models:

 - `anova()` provides analysis-of-deviance Type I (sequential) tests for each dichotomy and for the combined model.
 When given a sequence of